vukor/docker-web-stack/README.md

 docker-web-stack
 ===========

-This is docker projects for build web containers
+This is docker projects for run web apps as containers

 How it's work
 ===========